erickpeixoto/boilerplate/README.md

-# Portfolio Boilerplate
+# boilerplate Boilerplate

 ## Introduction

-This portfolio boilerplate is designed to kickstart development of personal portfolio websites with a modern, full-stack approach.
-Leveraging the latest in web development technologies, this boilerplate simplifies the setup process and provides a scalable, efficient foundation for building and deploying a professional portfolio.
+This boilerplate boilerplate is designed to kickstart development of personal boilerplate websites with a modern, full-stack approach.
+Leveraging the latest in web development technologies, this boilerplate simplifies the setup process and provides a scalable, efficient foundation for building and deploying a professional boilerplate.

 ## Key Features